Give us a call now for an immediate match with a local pro.

 Generally, your HVAC system should be inspected twice a year.
 After an inspection, your technician will tell you what services are required.
 You should also have your system inspected and serviced if you notice any new issues, such as strange noises, leaks, or unusual smells.
 If your home has ductwork, it should be serviced every few years.

-The best times of the year to have an HVAC inspection are during the spring and fall.
+The best times to have an HVAC inspection are the spring and fall.
 Technicians are often less busy during these times, so it will be easier to get an appointment.
-This also helps get your system ready for the summer and winter, which is when it normally sees the most use.
+This also ensures that your system is ready for the summer and winter, which is when it normally gets the most use.

-You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at a time.
-You may also consider purchasing a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
+During all seasons, keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at a time.
+You could also consider purchasing a smart thermostat.

 Normally, HVAC financing is through a third-party lender.
-If your HVAC company doesn't offer these options, you might consider taking out a loan on your own.
-Be sure to speak with your HVAC company and a financial advisor to find out what options are available to you and appropriate for your situation.
+If your HVAC company doesn't offer these options, you may consider taking out a loan on your own.
+Be sure to speak with a financial advisor and your HVAC company to find out what options are available to you and appropriate for your situation.

 There are a number of ways you can make your HVAC system more energy-efficient: